Seagate/cortx-motr/doc/HLD_Background_Scrub.rst

 - [r.background.scrub.repair.code.reuse] Background scrub should try to reuse code parts from SNS repair.

 - [r.background.scrub.halon] Background scrub should be able to notify halon in case the number of failures are more than K.

+*******************
+Design Highlights
+*******************

+Background scrub is implemented as a Motr service with its corresponding foms.
+Unlike SNS repair, scrubbing involves reconstruction of a small subset of data, e.g. a parity group and does not have to be a distributed operation.
+Although being a pull model (compared to push model of SNS repair), it reuses selected parts of i/o, transformation and network communication as in SNS repair.
+Data scrubbing is performed as a continuous operation and also on-demand basis.
+It is started as a background process, thus it is necessary to give a higher priority to normal i/o operations in order to make the data available to user all the time.
+Failures during data scrubbing must be accounted appropriately and reported to the relevant entity.
+System resources, e.g. memory, cpu and network bandwidth, must be used judiciously.
+Background scrub subsystem may have to interact with other Motr subsystems, e.g. i/o, SNS repair, Halon, etc. for concurrency control and failure handling.
+Scrubbing must be halted in case SNS repair takes over due to a device failure (e.g. disk, controller, Enclosure, rack, etc.).